 Notified is committed to digital accessibility, and to conforming to the Web Content Accessibility Guidelines (WCAG) 2.1, Level A and AA and complying with Americans with Disabilities Act (ADA), the Accessibility for Ontarians with Disabilities Act (AODA) and other applicable accessibility regulations.

-To accomplish this, Notified has partnered with Level Access to administer our accessibility program and oversee its governance.
+To accomplish this, Notified has partnered with a specialized accessibility partner to administer our accessibility program and oversee its governance.
 Their accessibility program evaluates our digital products on an ongoing basis in accordance with best practices and is supported by a diverse team of accessibility professionals, including users of assistive technologies.
 The platform, moreover, goes beyond minimum compliance requirements by making an assistive CX technology application available to customers who have trouble typing, gesturing, moving a mouse or reading.
 The application is free to download and it incorporates tools such as mouse and keyboard replacements, voice recognition, speech enablement, handsfree/touch-free navigation and more.

 We want to hear from you if you encounter any accessibility barriers on our digital properties.
 Please contact us at email@example.com